A minimal quantum heat pump based on high-frequency driving and non-Markovianity: Heat-pump configuration

 The operators $\hat{c}_{\nu, k}$, $\hat{c}^\dagger_{\nu,k}$ represent the annihilation and creation of fermions in the baths, $\epsilon_{k,\nu}$ the energy of the bath modes and $t_{k,\nu}$ describes the tunneling amplitudes between the QDs and the baths in Eq.~\eqref{SD}.
 The full system-bath Hamiltonian is then given by

+The system here described may be implemented experimentally in cold-atoms setups as realized in Refs.~\cite{Brantut2012, Brantut2013, Krinner2015, Hausler2017}.
+For instance, in~\cite{Brantut2012, Brantut2013} a fermionic cold-atom cloud is divided into two macroscopic reservoirs separated by a channel through a repulsive laser beam focused at the center of the cloud, which confines few atoms to a quasi-2D channel.
+The specific potential landscape considered here, realizing the two-site channel and including the time-periodic modulation, may be imprinted using established techniques to engineer spatio-temporally structured light-shift potentials by means of, e.g., digital mirror devices~\cite{Ott2016}.

-The first step for creating a two-channel device is to enlarge the system's size by including two more single site energy levels.
+The first step for creating a two-channel device from the two-level structure and the baths is to enlarge the system's size by including two more single-site energy levels.
 Instead of modifying the system itself, we propose to exploit the bath degrees of freedom for this purpose.
 This can be achieved by considering a rather strong system-bath coupling in combination with baths of rather narrow spectral width.
 Using the so-called reaction coordinate (RC) mapping~\cite{Strasberg2016,Nazir2018, Strasberg2018, Restrepo2019}, one can show that under these assumptions the system is effectively coupled to one effective level (pseudomode) per bath, given by a superposition of bath modes.
 The RC is weakly coupled to the remaining bath degrees of freedom, which can then be treated using Floquet-Born-Markov theory.

 The RC Mapping consists in linearly transforming the fermionic bath operators $\hat{c}_{k}$ into new fermionic operators $\hat{C}_{k}$ by applying a unitary transformation $M$, $MM^\dagger=1$,

 One particular mode is defined by the system-bath coupling and called the reaction coordinate.
 It is given by imposing the following condition on the first row of $M$,